EARLY EXPERIENCE ON ADULT RELATIONSHIPS

 Despite this theory’s evolutionary principles, its focus is mainly on nurture.
 Yet current research, e.g., Sue Gerhardt, investigates how nurture affects nature.
 For example, love and sensitive parenting are essential to brain development in the early years of life, especially in creating vital neural connections and a well-developed prefrontal cortex.

 More importantly, though, is the hormone cortisol.
 When a baby is upset, the hypothalamus produces cortisol in the subcortex at the brain's centre.
-In normal amounts, cortisol is fine, but if a baby is exposed for too long or too often to stressful situations (such as being left to cry), its brain becomes flooded with cortisol, and it will either over- or under-produce cortisol whenever the child is exposed to stress.
+In normal amounts, cortisol is fine, but if a baby is exposed to stressful situations for too long or too often (such as being left to cry), its brain becomes flooded with cortisol, and it will either over- or under-produce cortisol whenever the child is exposed to stress.
 Too much is linked to depression and fearfulness; too little to emotional detachment and aggression.
 Children of alcoholics have a raised cortisol level, as do children of mothers who are under a lot of stress.

 These findings support the theory that quality of care can affect relationships, but not because of an internal working model, but because early care can affect brain development and lead to lifelong changes in the brain's chemistry and structure.